 |SLOW COOKER||JAMS||BARBECUE||GAZPACHO||PAELLA||TAPAS||VIDEO RECIPES||LATEST MEMBER RECIPES|

-Red or Tomato Gazpacho - the classic tomato based Gazpacho soup so popular around world.
+Red or Tomato Gazpacho - the classic tomato based soup so popular around world.

 White Gazpacho - In Spanish this is Ajo Blanco which literally translates to white garlic.
-This is based on the original gazpacho, the Moorish version which is white.
+This is based on the original recipe, the Moorish version which is white.

 Salmorejo - from the Cordoba region, this also uses tomatoes but is a thicker and more full-bodied version of the standard gazpacho.

 The above recipes only touch on the huge variety of gazpacho recipes, each town in Spain seems to have its own version!